Printers

 Pros:

-• Rollo Ship Manager app provides discounted carrier rates and platform integrations at no extra cost
+• Free Rollo Ship Manager app provides discounted carrier rates, eliminating the need for a paid shipping platform

 Cons: